Janet Paisley

-Janet Violet Paisley (12 January 1948 - 9 November 2018) was a writer, poet and playwright from Scotland, writing in Scots and English.
+Janet Violet Paisley (12 January 1948 - 9 November 2018) was a Scottish playwright, poet, screenwriter, and short-story writer, writing in Scots and English.
 Her work has been translated into German, Russian, Lithuanian, Slovak, Spanish, Hungarian, Ukrainian, Italian and Polish.

 Career

-Paisley was a member of the Working Party for a Scottish National Theatre, the SAC Scots Language Synergy, and the Cross Party Parliamentary Group for the Scots Language.
-She held three Creative Writing Fellowships, received two Scottish Arts Council Writer's Bursaries and a Playwright's Bursary, edited New Writing Scotland and co-ordinated the first Scottish PEN Women Writers Committee.

-Her first play Refuge won the Peggy Ramsay Award in 1996.
+Her first play, Refuge, won the Peggy Ramsay Award in 1996.

 She was awarded a Creative Scotland Award to write Not for Glory (2000), a collection of interlinked short stories in Scots set in a small village in Central Scotland.
 Not for Glory was one of the ten Scottish finalists voted for by the public in the 2003 World Book Day 'We are what we read' poll.

-The short film Long Haul, written by Paisley, received a BAFTA nomination in 2001.
+The short film Long Haul, written by Paisley, received a British Academy of Film and Television Arts (BAFTA) nomination in 2001.

+Paisley was a member of the Working Party for a Scottish National Theatre, the SAC Scots Language Synergy, and the Cross Party Parliamentary Group for the Scots Language.
+She held three Creative Writing Fellowships, received two Scottish Arts Council Writer's Bursaries and a Playwright's Bursary.